dieckmdo/bachelor_experiments/UnrealRealMixedGTInstance/README.md

 usage: `python clustering.py`

-Takes the UnrealGTClass.txt and the RealGTClass.txt as input and outputs the database with clustered strings as UnrealGTClassClustered.txt and RealGTClassClustered.txt.
+Takes the UnrealGTInstance.txt and the RealGTInstance.txt as input and outputs the database with clustered strings as UnrealGTInstanceClustered.txt and RealGTInstanceClustered.txt.

 ### setup.py

-Creates the test database file from the real database file, by ommiting the groundtruth, as it should be classified on this later.
+Creates the train and test database file from the database files.
+1/3 of the real data is randomly chosen to be used as train data alongside the unreal data.
+The rest of the real data is used as test data by ommiting the groundtruth, as it should be classified on this later.
 The gt gets stored in a seperate file.

 usage: `python setup.py`

-Takes the RealGTClassClustered.txt as input as Database file.
-Outputs the folder mlnData were testDB.txt and GTraw.npy gets stored.
+Takes UnrealGTInstanceClustered.txt and RealGTInstanceClustered.txt as input as Database file.
+Outputs the folder mlnData were [train, test]DB.txt and GTraw.npy gets stored.

 ### learn.py